Early Music Day

 Designed Especially for You

 Using feedback from our community and Workshop Week attendees, we’ve hand-crafted a special day devoted just to early music, with opportunities for all experience levels.
+Whether you are a devoted Early Music fan already or a curious beginner to this world, Early Music Day has something for you.

-Early Music Day continues a love for early music that has been a part of Powers’ fabric for 60 years.
+This event continues a love for early music that has been a part of Powers’ fabric for 60 years.
 We know that Early Music Day would make our namesake, Ellen Huff Powers, smile – her passion for the genre resulted in an extensive collection of viola da gambas that still graces the school.
-Whether you are a devoted Early Music musician or a curious beginner to this world, Early Music Day has something for you.
-Come enjoy a day dedicated to enjoying early music together!
+We hope you enjoy it as much as she did!

 Early Music Day Experiences